Notice to Owners of Antique and Historical Boilers - Boiler and Pressure Vessel Safety

 - A successful hydrostatic examination was witnessed by an authorized inspector within the previous 36 months, and

-- The referenced authorized inspector had a valid National Board commission, and a commission or certificate of competency from the jurisdiction when and where the
+- The referenced authorized inspector had a valid National Board commission, and a commission or certificate of competency from the jurisdiction when and where the inspections occurred, and

 - A successful external inspection is performed by a Maryland Commissioned Boiler Inspector.